liveview-native/liveview-client-swiftui/livebooks/markdown/swiftui-views.md

 ### Your Turn: 3x3 board using columns

-In the cell below, use `VStack` and `HStack` to create a 3X3 board using 3 columns instead of 3 rows as demonstrated above.
-The arrangement of `X` and `O` does not matter, however the content will not be properly aligned if you do not have exactly one character in each `Text` element.
+In the cell below, use `VStack` and `HStack` to create a 3X3 board using 3 **columns** instead of 3 rows.
+The arrangement of `X` and `O` does not matter.
+However, the UI will not align if you don't have exactly one character in each `Text` element.

 ```mermaid
 flowchart